-Geometry stochastic approach for spatial consistency might be the suitable solution to extend 3GPP SCM with small changes in sense of backward compatibility.
+Geometry stochastic approach for spatial consistency might be the suitable solution to extend 3GPP SCM with small changes in sense of backward compatibility; note that other models such as COST 273/2100 explicitly model reflection points geometrically and thus do not need the transformations shown here..
 The modified procedures for the new model based on 3GPP SCM [1] is summarized as follows.